 RESTAURANTS & BARS

 NON-COMMERCIAL– The Illinois Department of Transportation (IDOT) has announced all roads, bridges and rest areas will remain open 24/7, barring necessary construction or maintenance closures.
 Travelers can visit www.GettingAroundIllinois.com for more information on rest area locations.
-However, you should only travel if it is essential to your work or health.

 PUBLIC SAFETY/ LEGAL/ CONSUMER PROTECTION